Eggertron/MagicEightBall/README.md

 # MagicEightBall
-Simple Magic 8 Ball App for Android
+Simple Magic 8 Ball App for Android<br>
+I was bored so I made this.